Silver Swing ABA

 Traits of Gifted Children

-Understanding the traits and behaviors commonly associated with gifted children can help parents and caregivers identify and support their unique needs.
+Understanding the traits and behaviors commonly associated with gifted children can help parents and caregivers identify and support their unique needs

 Giftedness is not solely determined by academic achievements.
 It’s also a combination of intellectual, academic, and social-emotional characteristics that set these individuals apart from their neurotypical peers.